 Genome editing tools like transcription activator-like effector nucleases (TALENs) and zinc finger nucleases (ZFNs) revolutionized biomedical research.
-However, no tool has been as powerful as CRISPR-Cas9, which was discovered in the early 2010s.
+However, since the early 2010’s, no gene editing tool has been as powerful as CRISPR-Cas9.

-Transposase-based approaches, such as seqWell’s Tagify UMI reagents, offer promise.
-Tagify can help researchers create QC methods that will ultimately promote the development of safer and more effective gene editing.
+Creating proper QC methods are critical to this effort, and transposase-based approaches, with solutions such as seqWell’s Tagify UMI reagents, offer promise.
+Incorporating Tagify UMIs in conjunction with methods like UDiTaS™, can help researchers create QC benchmarks that will ultimately promote the development of safer and more effective gene editing.

 “We use seqWell’s custom Tagify reagent for our UDiTaS process.
 The batches are consistent and provide similar tagmentation profiles and editing results.
 The reactions can be scaled from 96 to 384 wells, and we’ve been able to process thousands of reactions over one year.”

 – Georgia Giannoukos, Ph.D., Director of Next Generation Sequencing, Editas Medicine

 In this webinar, Dr. Giannoukos highlighted how her team combined a custom Tagify reagent with their UDiTaS method to measure large deletions and inversions at the CEP290 editing site.